LaybeRize/PoliSim/README.md

 # Thanks

-Special Thanks to hypermedia to bring me back to writing a good server side application and https://github.com/Emtyloc/json-enc-custom for letting me create an easier voting backend.
+Special Thanks to hypermedia to bring me back to writing a good server side application and [a certain JSON extension](https://github.com/Emtyloc/json-enc-custom) for letting me create an easier voting backend.
 Also thanks to gomponents (mentioned above) for the inspiration to writing html in go itself.